Postgraduate student loans

 Master's students can now get £12,000+ graduate loans from the Student Loans Company

-Master's students can apply for Student Loans Company loans of up to £12,167 to pay for their courses, which they'll only need to repay if they earn enough once the course ends.
+Master's students in England and Wales can apply for Student Loans Company loans of £1,000s to pay for their courses, which they'll only need to repay if they earn enough once the course ends.
 Here we explain how these loans work, including who can get them, how expensive they are, how you repay and whether or not they're worth it.

 This guide was originally written by Martin Lewis and is now updated by the MSE Money Team.